DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 In that terminal, use the command: `$ ssh cs15lsp23zz@ieng6.ucsd.edu` to connect to the remote server
 In place of "zz", type in your the letters of your course specific account
 (In the command, do not include the "$" as this is not part of the actual command)

+When you type in that command you are likely going to be prompted with this text:
+`$ ssh cs15lsp23zz@ieng6.ucsd.edu`
+`The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.`
+`RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.`
+`Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+You are going to want to type in yes since you are connecting to the server for the first time